yuhanz/apollo-server/docs/source/federation/implementing.md

 });
 ```

 If you're already familiar with [setting up an Apollo Server](https://www.apollographql.com/docs/apollo-server/essentials/server#creating), this should look pretty familiar.
-If not, we recommend you get comfortable with this topic before jumping in to federation, as it's a bit more involved.
+If not, we recommend you first take a moment to get comfortable with this topic before jumping in to federation.

 Now, let's see what this looks like as a federated service: